nestordemeure/shaman/shaman/src/how_to_instrument.md

 ### Printf

-If you use `printf` you can either switch to the C++ streaming operator, explicitly cast shaman types into strings or use the `tinyformat` implementation of printf (provided in the `lib` folder).
+If you use `printf` you can either switch to the C++ streaming operator, explicitly cast shaman types into strings or use the `tinyformat` implementation of printf.

 ### OpenMP